Table of Contents

 Being human means dealing with anxiety.
 It is impossible to avoid worry about loved ones, personal health, finances, or an endless number of other issues.

-What is Anxiety Disorder?
+What is an Anxiety Disorder?

-First, it’s important to know that anxiety disorders are the most common mental illness in the United States and around the world.
+Anxiety disorders are the most common mental illness in the United States and around the world.

 Nearly 20 percent of adults – around 40 million people – experience anxiety disorder in a given year, according to the Anxiety and Depression Association of America (ADAA).

-Anxiety Disorders are a mental health condition that leads to feelings of fear and dread, often prompting a physical response, such as an elevated heart rate, sweating and difficulty focusing.
+An anxiety disorder is a mental health condition that leads to feelings of fear and dread, often prompting a physical response, such as an elevated heart rate, sweating and difficulty focusing.
 They can be so intense they disrupt a person’s ability to function normally.

 There is also a spectrum of different types of anxiety disorders with varying diagnostic criteria.

-What are 6 Types of Anxiety Disorders?
+What are the 6 Types of Anxiety Disorders?

 Living with this form of mental illness can be extremely difficult, but one of the keys to treatment and recovery is an accurate diagnosis.

-Here are 6 Types of Anxiety Disorders:
+Here are the 6 Types of Anxiety Disorders:

 1. Generalized Anxiety Disorder (GAD)